(Updated 11/30/24)

 - Duplicate accounts

-- Avoid New Credit Applications: Each hard inquiry lowers your score a bit, so only apply for new credit when necessary.
+- Avoid New Credit Applications: Too many hard inquiries can lower your score.
+Only apply for credit when necessary.

-- Diversify Your Credit: Having a mix of different credit types (credit cards, installment loans, mortgages) can improve your credit score over time.
+- Diversify Your Credit: A mix of credit types (e.g., credit cards, auto loans, and mortgages) can positively influence your score.

 The Bottom Line